 Anti-Idling Signs Posted at ALL Springfield Schools

 Idle-free School Sign on Alton St by Putnam and Sci-Tech

-Springfield Public Schools facilities office have begun posting anti-idling signs after PVAC's campaign with ARISE and Mason Square Health Task Force to get the Massachusetts law on Anti-idling at Schools enforced.
-So far, signs are posted at 10 schools.
-The rest of the signs are due to be in place by the beginning of the school year.
+Springfield Public Schools facilities office have posted anti-idling signs at ALL Springfield schools.
+This was a result of PVAC's campaign with ARISE and Mason Square Health Task Force to get the Massachusetts law on Anti-idling at Schools enforced.
 Thanks to Superintendent Warwick and the School Committee for taking action on the concerns of PVAC, ARISE and other community Members.
 For more information, see Idle-Free Schools.

 Climate Change Planning Meetings